pxlrbt/filament-spotlight/readme.md

 ```

 ## Usage

 There is no configuration needed.

-It just works.
+> "its genius"

+  – Dan Harrin

 To open the Spotlight input bar you can use one of the following shortcuts: